Rockford.edu / News

 Dr. Skwor has given research seminars on photodynamic therapy at the Rockford and Chicago campuses of the University of Illinois College of Medicine in the past year, and presented his findings at this summer’s International Photodynamic Association World Congress in Portugal with RU Assistant Professor of Chemistry Matthew Bork, Ph.D., student Hailey Avery and alumnus Brandon Leviskas.
 He previously published a research article on using photodynamic therapy to kill methicillin-resistant Staphylococcus aureus and E. coli with Bork and several current and former RU students in the December 2016 issue of the Journal of Photochemistry and Photobiology, B: Biology.

-For an interview request or more information, please contact Rockford University Communications at 815-394-5041 or firstname.lastname@example.org.
+For an interview request or more information, please contact Rockford University Advancement Communications Specialist Jeniece Smith at 815-394-5041 or firstname.lastname@example.org.

 Rockford University is a four-year, co-educational institution founded in 1847 offering undergraduate and graduate degrees in traditional liberal arts and professional fields.
 The University offers approximately 80 majors, minors and concentrations, including the adult accelerated degree completion program for a B.S. in Management Studies.
 Through its Graduate Studies department, degrees are extended to include the Master of Business Administration (MBA), Master of Arts in Teaching (MAT) and Master of Urban Education.